 Statement from Angus McCullough KC

 I have been appointed by the Chief Constable to conduct an independent review of any PSNI use of surveillance against certain groups: journalists, lawyers, NGOs, and regulators (Police Ombudsman for Northern Ireland and the Northern Ireland Policing Board) from 2011 to date.
-Anything within the scope of ongoing proceedings before the Investigatory Powers Tribunal is excluded from my remit, and those proceedings will take their own course.
+Anything within the scope of ongoing proceedings before the Investigatory Powers Tribunal is excluded from my remit until they have been concluded.

 Although appointed by the Chief Constable my review is entirely independent.
 A group of experts and stakeholders (GoES) has been formed.
 The membership of the group is set out here.
 The GoES’ role is to advise and provide direction to the review, but its members do not make any decisions in relation to it: I have sole responsibility for conduct of the review, although the Chief Constable is ultimately accountable for it.
 The input and advice of the GoES has already proved invaluable, and I am sure will continue to be so as my work proceeds.